e5pe0n/e5pe0n.github.io/docs/system/aws/certified-solutino-architect-associate.md

           - Lambda executions
       - Read-Only Events
         - e.g. S3: GetObject
-      - limited to selecting a total of **250 individual objects per trail**, including Lambda functions and S3 buckets aren prefixes
+      - limited to selecting a total of **250 individual objects per trail**, including Lambda functions and S3 buckets and prefixes
 - action
   - API
     - e.g. launching an instance, creating a bucket in S3, creating a VPC
   - non-API
-    - e.g. logging into the management console
+    - e.g. login into the management console
 - **Event History**
   - logs **90 days** of **management events** and store them in event history by default
   - global services events logged in event history of every region